ichard26/toomanycards/README.md

 CREATE TABLE "users" (
     "username"         TEXT PRIMARY KEY NOT NULL,
     "hashed_password"  TEXT NOT NULL,
-    "full_name"        TEXT,
+    "display_name"        TEXT,
-    "is_admin"         INTEGER NOT NULL,
+    "is_admin"         INTEGER NOT NULL DEFAULT 0,
     "created_at"       TEXT NOT NULL,
 );